Descanonge/xarray-regex/docs/source/retrieve_values.rst

 :func:`FileFinder.get_func_process_filename` will turn a function into a suitable callable for the `preprocess` argument of `xarray.open_mfdataset`.
-The function should take an `xarray.Dataset`, a filename, and a :class:`FileFinder`, and eventual additional arguments as input, and return an `xarray.Dataset`.
+The function should take an `xarray.Dataset`, a filename, a :class:`FileFinder`, and eventual additional arguments as input, and return an `xarray.Dataset`.
 This allows to use the finder and the dataset filename in the pre-processing.